Dating for millennials is getting harder for one reason: abundance.

 This explosion of abundance had three consequences on the so-called “dating market”.

-Firstly, since the availability of goods (understand: potential partners) exploded, their value declined.
+Firstly, since the availability of goods (understand: potential partners) increased, their value declined.

 1. The Devaluation of Dating Goods

-When the availability of goods increases in volume, their value, whether real or estimated, declines as ease of access increases.
+When the availability of goods increases in volume, their value, whether real or artificial, declines as ease of access increases.

 Think about the difference between acquiring a Logan Dacia and a Lamborghini.